LaQuay/marcvila.me/_hackathons/trackmyguests-copenhacks-2017.md

 > to be able to code it yourself.
 Now you have the chance to dedicate 24 hours on this project or idea.
 > The only condition is: You will only be judged on what you write within these 24 hours. ...

-> Hacking starts at 9:00 AM on Saturday and end at 16:00 AM on Sunday.
+> Hacking starts at 9:00 AM on Saturday and end at 16:00 PM on Sunday.

 ### The solution